sowmya1730/FSL-for-Effective-Categorization-and-Recommendation-of-Low-Frequency-Products/README.md

-# Few-shot learninng for Effective Product Categorization and Recommendation 🔍
+# Few-shot learning for Effective Product Categorization and Recommendation 🔍

 📚 **Project Overview**
 =========================